ABD AIRPORT SPA: history of the airport

 The official birth of the airport of Bolzano goes back to October 24, 1926 with the Royal Decree n.1994, which declares the public utility of the dispossession of pieces of land to settle and enlarge the existing structure.

-The intervention included the building of the new passenger terminal, the remake of the runway, the enlargement of the aprons, the building of three hanges, the control tower, the car parking, theaccess road and the instrumental procedure system.
+The intervention included the building of the new passenger terminal, the remake of the runway, the enlargement of the aprons, the building of three hangars, the control tower, the car parking, the access road and the instrumental procedure system.

-In 2005 the certification iter has been concluded and ENAC issued for ABD Airport SpA the Airport certificate.
+In 2005 the certification has been concluded and ENAC issued the airport certificate to ABD AIRPORT SPA.

-ABD is the entity to which it’s entrusted with the task of administering and managing the infrastructure and the airport installations (excluding aids to air navigation and facilities owned by third parties) as well as to ensure the presence of ground handling services, to maintain the safety and efficiency of the airport system, as well as ensuring the adaptation of the traffic development, of the legislation and the needs of its customers.
+ABD AIRPORT SPA is the entity which is entrusted with the task of administering and managing the infrastructure and the airport installations (excluding aids to air navigation and facilities owned by third parties) as well as to ensure the presence of ground handling services, to maintain the safety and efficiency of the airport system and ensuring the adaptation of the traffic development, of the legislation and the needs of its customers.

-Since 2009, ABD is an INHOUSE company of the Autonomous Province of Bolzano.
+Since 2009, ABD AIRPORT SPA is an inhouse company of the Autonomous Province of Bolzano.

-Since August 2010, is operating the photovoltaic system composed of a commercial part and asperimental part with a total production of 724 kWp.
-This system, funded with a program EFRE is one of the "studio parks" the largest in Europe.
+Since August 2010, a photovoltaic plant, including even an experimantal part, with a total production capacity of 1 MWp is working.
+This system, cofunded with a EFRE program is one of the largest "test plant" in Europe.